Time management is one of the most important aspects in managing a project.

 Advice for a correct estimate of the effort

 Everything starts from the estimation of the effort.
-So let’s see some tips to better identify it:
+So let’s see some tips to better identify it, subdiveded by category:

-- Estimating is an activity that is always open and should happen regularly during the project.
+- Estimating is an open activity and should happen regularly during the project.
 The initial estimate will thus be increasingly deepened and gradually perfected.

 - During the initial phase of a project, make sure that everyone agrees on what should be delivered and therefore estimated.
-With everyone, we mean the project manager and project team in the first place, but also directors and all project stakeholders.
+Saying everyone, we mean the project manager and project team in the first place, but also executives and all project stakeholders.

 - Involve experienced people in the analysis and estimation process and brainstorm with the people who will actually have to do the job.
 It is useful to have different groups of people giving an estimate to the same thing.
 If comparing the results shows a large disparity between the numbers, it means that the uncertainty on that specific activity, or on the project in general, is high.